VincentToups/emacs-utils/monads.md

 type of *monadic values*.

-A *monadic value* can be thought of as an abstract container which contains can regular values.
+A *monadic value* can be thought of as an abstract container which contains regular values.
 Sometimes this is a rather obvious kind of relationship.
 A list "contains" values, for instance.
 Sometimes it can be much more abstract.